Sequential composition of answer set programs: Sequential composition

-The next result shows that cup and union are compatible.
+The next result shows that cup and union are compatible:

-\begin{theorem} The space $(\mathbb P,\sqcup,A)$ of all answer set programs forms a finite commutative monoid with respect to cup with the neutral element given by the alphabet $A$, and the space $(\mathbb P,\cup,\sqcup,\emptyset,A)$ forms a finite idempotent semiring with respect to union and cup with the zero given by the empty program.
-That is, we have the following identities:
+\begin{theorem} The space $(\mathbb P,\cup,\sqcup,\emptyset,A)$ forms a finite idempotent semiring with respect to union and cup with the zero given by the empty program.
+That is, we have the following identities in addition to \prettyref{equ:cup_1} -- \prettyref{equ:cup_3}:

 Finally, given two rules $r$ and $s$, in case $body(r)\cap body(s)=\emptyset$, we have